Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

    For "Create an OAuth 2 Client Application", save the client id and secret.
    Select "Confidential" client type.
 "Authorization code" for authorization grant type.
-For redirect URI if you're using allauth from the next tutorial below: http://localhost:8000/accounts/profile/ Algorithm is RSA SHA-2 256.
+For redirect URI if you're using allauth from the next tutorial below: http://localhost:8000/accounts/custom/login/callback/ Algorithm is RSA SHA-2 256.
 When developing with the consumer on port 8000, make sure you stay on localhost.
-Anytime you mention anything with port 8001, i.e. the provider, make sure you are on 127.0.0.1 or basically a completely different domain/host.
+Anytime you mention anything with port 8001, in this case the provider, make sure you are on 127.0.0.1 or basically a completely different domain/host.
 1. The redirect uri should have the domain be the same as the way you're accessing the consumer.
 So if you're logging in from http://localhost:8000, then your